KathrynShea/movie_saga/README.md

 ## Database Setup

-1. Create a database named `saga_weekend`
+1. Create a database named `saga_movies_weekend`
-2. Run the queries from `database.sql` on the `saga_weekend` database.
+2. Run the queries from `database.sql` on the `saga_movies_weekend` database.
-3. You will need to create the junction table between the `images` and `tags` tables!
+3. You will need to create the junction table between the `movies` and `genres` tables!
 Your app will be populating this new table.

 ## Install Dependencies